yevadrian/gcloud-docker/README.md

-## Upload remote files to your Google Cloud Storage.
+## Upload remote files to your Google Cloud Storage with Docker container.

-##### Create a json file containing your service account credentials as "key.json" in your current working directory.
+##### Create a json file containing your service account credentials as "key.json" in your home directory.

-##### Save the Python script "main.py" to your current working directory.
+##### Save the Python script "main.py" to your home directory.
 > wget https://raw.githubusercontent.com/yevadrian/gcloud_docker/main/main.py

 ##### Create Google Cloud SDK container with volume mapping: